Spring-Boot-Productivity-Boost/.github/.github/PULL_REQUEST_TEMPLATE.md

 ### ToDo

 - [ ] Add unit (and integration) tests
-- [ ] Rum formatter, inspections and code coverage
+- [ ] Run formatter, inspection and coverage
 - [ ] Add documentation to readme